jacons/jacons/README.md

 - 🎓 I got a bachelor's degree in [Informatica](https://www.unipi.it/index.php/lauree/corso/10298)

-- 🔭 Fascinated by Machine Learning, Natural Language Processing and Deep & Reinforcement Learning
+- 🔭 Fascinated by Natural Language Processing and Continual, Deep & Reinforcement Learning

+- Actually I have started the master degree thesis in explainability and fair ranking

 <br/>